SAFEGUARDING

 Student Counselling

-There is always help whilst you are a Myerscough student and our team are here to support you through difficult times.
-Poor mental health can take many forms and with an ever increasing list of support networks for those suffering with Anxiety, Depression and other mental health conditions we are here to help direct you to the right support.
+Our team are here to support you through difficult times.
+Poor mental health can take many forms and with an ever increasing list of support networks for those suffering with Anxiety, Depression and other mental health conditions we can direct you to the right support.
 1 in 4 people in the UK will experience a mental health problem each year.
 Many of us go through difficult times in our lives, which can leave us feeling worried, anxious or depressed and feeling unable to cope.
 By making a call to The Core you are taking the first steps to challenging your poor mental health and making positive changes for a better future.
-Other information can be found on the websites below:

 NHS